 - Do you see yourself as a REALTOR?

 The pros: are simple and probably most of the reasons you are here.

-The Pros: Acquiring your real estate license opens the door to a lot more job opportunities.
-Like apartment locating, property management, and commercial real estate agent.
+The Pros: Acquiring your real estate license opens the door to a lot more job opportunities; like apartment locating, property management, right of way, becoming an investor yourself and commercial real estate agent (to name a few).

 The Pros: One of the fundamentals of human necessity is SHELTER.
 People will always need shelter, whether they are moving, starting roots, or Renting; a license will allow you to coordinate it all and pay you commissions for assisting real estate transactions.

 The Pros: People need REALTORS, they really do.
 More then 87% of people sell with a professional agent, and when buyer’s need to make smart decisions with real estate; they go with a trusted REALTOR.

 The Pros: Real Estate is fun.
 Searching all types of properties, for the right deal, shaping nothing into something.
 Leaving the closing table with every one happy is truly a great experience.
 Being honest and tying all lose ends before closing happens, is a stress free way to be a REALTOR.

 The Pros: You can make a lot of money and even more if the real estate market is popping.
 Personally without doing any advertising for myself I am making 20-30k a month on referrals and repeat business!